Hardware Recommendations for V-Ray

 How does Network Rendering work in V-Ray?
 Do I need special licenses?

 Network Rendering (typically referred to as “Distributed Networking” in V-Ray) allows you to use the power of other workstations or servers on your network to make your renders complete faster than you could ever achieve on a single system.
-Chaos Group offers render node licenses that are required for each slave render node.
+Chaos Group offers render node licenses that are required for each render node.

 Do I need a Maya or 3ds Max license for each V-Ray server node?